wp-plugins/ultimate-under-construction/readme.txt

 * Updated images
 = 1.3 =
 * Javascript issue that was conflicting with other plugins/themes has been fixed.
+= 1.4 =
+* Fixed FlipClock error on IE and iOS.
+* Tidied up some unwanted warnings with newest version of WordPress.

 == Upgrade Notice ==
 Making sure every feature works in Wordpress 3.9 and tidying up a few images where needed